Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/development.md

 We have a button, a label and a switch control to be regrouped in a single block whose activation will change the switch control status automatically without defining any action like before.

-The easiest way would be to place the switch control in the middle of the created frame in order to locate its <a style="text-decoration: underline" role="button" onclick="$('#focusArea-Details_tab').trigger('click');document.getElementById('focusArea-Details').scrollIntoView({ behavior: 'smooth', block: 'start' })">accessibilityActivationPoint</a> directly on it but, unfortunately, that's not always possible.
+The easiest way would be to place the switch control in the middle of the created frame in order to locate its <button class="btn btn-link" onclick="tabPanelFocus('focusArea-Details_tab','focusArea-Details')">accessibilityActivationPoint</button> directly on it but, unfortunately, that's not always possible.

 A new accessible element must then be created to gather all the desired objects and its **accessibilityActivationPoint** has to be defined on the switch control.